 Because benefit-related information is mailed to you, you need to notify Chevron Phillips Chemical of a change of address.
 Otherwise, you may not get important information about your benefits.
 If you are an active employee, you can update your address via MySphere under "Contact Info."
 If you are not an active employee, call the CPChem Benefits Service Center at 1-833-964-3575 to update your address.
 If you terminate employment and are entitled to benefits under the benefit program, you must keep the Company informed of your current mailing address.
-If you do not, the Company may not be able to find you to give you your benefits, and your benefits may be delayed or may be lost altogether.
+If you to give you your benefits, and your benefits may be delayed or may be lost altogether.